zz22394/presto/presto-docs/src/main/sphinx/installation/installation-yarn.rst

 -  It is recommended that log aggregation of YARN application log files be enabled in YARN, using ``yarn.log-aggregation-enable property`` in your ``yarn-site.xml``.
-Then slider logs created during the launch of Presto-YARN will be available locally on your nodemanager nodes under contanier logs directory eg:
+Then slider logs created during the launch of Presto-YARN will be available locally on your nodemanager nodes (where slider-appmaster and Presto components-COORDINATOR/WORKER are deployed) under contanier logs directory eg:
    ``/var/log/hadoop-yarn/application_<id>/container_<id>/``.
 For any
    retries attempted by Slider to launch Presto a new container will be launched and hence you will find a new ``container_<id>`` directory.